Typing Tips for Counselors Using the Enneagram in Therapy – Part 2

 Themes: trust in abundance, participation, emotional availability, taking action, receiving, practicing generosity

-Type 6s often grow up or attract situations characterized by instability or unpredictability where their trust in caretakers, authority figures, or organizations is weakened or corrupted thereby cracking their foundation of safety leaving them feeling unable to trust themselves, others, or life.
+Type 6s often grow up or endure situations characterized by instability or unpredictability where their trust in caretakers, authority figures, or organizations is weakened or corrupted thereby cracking their foundation of safety leaving them feeling unable to trust themselves, others, or life.

 Type 7s often show signs of multiple stops-and-starts, frequently shifting interests, superficial relationships, a pattern of distractibility, over-doingness, or dissatisfaction that may be due to low levels of commitment, fear of missing out, or treating people and problems with avoidance or positivity.